donrast41/DEs/README.md

 Final Report folder contains screenshot of important part of code, so that it would be convinient and faster.

-Final Report.pdf thoroughly describes the task with the required images.
+Final Report v2.pdf thoroughly describes the task with the required images.